Skip to content

 image.png

-Use the kubectl command to check the cluster Pods.
-If there are results, it means the connection to EKS was successful.
+Use the kubectl command to view the cluster Pods.
+If there are results, it means the connection to EKS has been successful.

 image.png